classy-org/custom-progress-bar-sample-app/frontend/README.md

 ## Project description

 This project is meant to be used in conjunction with the [backend](../backend/README.md) project.
-It provides a simple frontend to consume the backend API and display the fundraising progress of a Classy campaign.
+It provides a simple frontend to consume the backend API and display the fundraising progress of a GoFundMe Pro campaign.

 The frontend is a React application bootstrapped using Vite.
 The key file which contains the logic is `src/App.tsx`.